kexiZeroing/kexiZeroing.github.io/src/blog/js-string-array-object.md

 ```

 ### Array.prototype.splice()
 It changes the contents of an array by removing or replacing existing elements or adding new elements in place.
+This function returns an array containing the deleted elements.

 ```js
 var arrDeletedItems = array.splice(start[, deleteCount[, item1[, item2[, ...]]]])